The Big Blockade

-The Big Blockade was a 1942 British black-and-white war propaganda film in the style of dramatised documentary.
-It was directed by Charles Frend and starred Will Hay, Leslie Banks, Michael Redgrave and John Mills.
-It was produced by Michael Balcon for Ealing Studios, in collaboration with the Ministry of Economic Warfare.
+The Big Blockade is a 1942 British black-and-white dramatised documentary war propaganda film directed by Charles Frend and starring Will Hay, Leslie Banks, Michael Redgrave and John Mills.
+It was written by Frend and Angus MacPhail, and was produced by Michael Balcon for Ealing Studios, in collaboration with the Ministry of Economic Warfare.

-At one stage, the film was known as Siege.

-Plot
+Synopsis

-This was a propaganda film in which the British strategy of the economic blockade of Nazi Germany was illustrated through a series of scenes and sketches, combined with documentary footage.
+The film illustrates thr British strategy of the economic blockade of Nazi Germany through a series of scenes and sketches, combined with documentary footage.

-Although released in 1942 it was largely made in 1941 so part of the story is complaint of America's non-involvement.